-In summer 2021 she performed Lili Boulanger’s Clairières dans le Ciel at St. Anne’s Kew Green, Witch in East Anglia Opera’s new production of Humperdinck’s Hansel and Gretel at Thorington Theatre, a concert performance of Galatea in Handel’s Acis and Galatea, and has just closed Venere/Fedra in Hampstead Garden Opera’s production of Cavalli’s L’Egisto at the Cockpit Theatre, Marylebone in partnership with Ensemble OrQuesta.
+In summer 2021 she performed Lili Boulanger’s Clairières dans le Ciel at St. Anne’s Kew Green, Witch in East Anglia Opera’s new production of Humperdinck’s Hansel and Gretel at Thorington Theatre, a concert performance of Galatea in Handel’s Acis and Galatea, Venere/Fedra in Hampstead Garden Opera’s production of Cavalli’s L’Egisto at the Cockpit Theatre, Marylebone in partnership with Ensemble OrQuesta.
 This was alongside concerts of Vivaldi and Monteverdi at Stour Music Festival and Scarlatti and Gabriel Jackson at Three Choirs Festival.

 She has performed contemporary works including Traffick, by Emma-Ruth Richards, in a workshop at the Royal Opera House, Linbury Studio, Ondřej Adámek’s Karakuri: Poupée Mechanique, Unsuk Chin’s Akrostichon Wortespiel, Judith Weir’s King Harald’s Saga, Dorothea in Tim Watt’s opera Kepler’s Trial at the V&A, Luca Francesconi’s Etymo, Jonathan Dove’s Far Theatricals of the Day, and John Adam’s Grand Pianola Music.